jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 ## [5.6](#56-implement-authentication-systems-osg-10-chpt-14) Implement authentication systems (OSG-10 Chpt 14)

-- **Federated Identity Management (FIM)**: (AKA federated access) one-time authentication to gain access to multiple systems, including those associated with other organizations; FIM systems link user identities in one system with other systems to implement SSO; FIM systems are implemented on-premise (providing the most control), via third-party cloud services, or as hybrid systems; using your Microsoft account to authenticate to a third-party SaaS is an example of FIM
+- Federated Identity Management (FIM): (AKA federated access), also see definition in 5.2.5;  one-time authentication to gain access to multiple systems, including those associated with other organizations; FIM systems link user identities in one system with other systems to implement SSO; FIM systems are implemented on-premise (providing the most control), via third-party cloud services, or as hybrid systems; using your Microsoft account to authenticate to a third-party SaaS is an example of FIM
   - FIM trust relationships include: principal/user, identity provider (entity that owns the identity and performs the auth), and relying party (AKA service provider)
   - FIM protocols include SAML, WS-Federation, OpenID (authentication), and OAuth (authorization)
   - Compare FIM with SSO: user authenticates one time using SSO to access multiple systems in one org; a user authenticates one time using FIM to access multiple systems inside and outside an org because of multiple-entity trust relationships